 Their stories, photographs, video and multimedia reports are showcased on this website, which was originally designed by Yemenidjian.
 In 2018, the features were incorporated into the website of the Dilena Takeyama Center through the efforts of Christopher Clark and Alexis Cabrera from the Communications Team of the College of Liberal & Creative Arts.

 Voice of Witness, a nonprofit organization that publishes oral history projects about human rights crises, provided training to some members of the team.
 We are grateful to VOW Executive Director mimi lok, Education Program Director Cliff Mayotte and Education Program Associate Claire Kiefer.
-Voice of Witness also plans to feature Facing Fukushima in a book, "The Empathy Manifesto: A DIY Guide for Ethical Storytelling," scheduled for publication in 2019 by Haymarket Books.
+Voice of Witness has featured Facing Fukushima in a book, "Say It Forward: A Guide to Social Justice Storytelling," published in 2018 by Haymarket Books.

 Special appreciation is extended to Chuck Olson, a Journalism Department alumnus and longtime resident of Japan, who volunteered interpretation services and valuable editorial guidance during the trip.